Soccer-Villarreal gain narrow edge in chaotic win over Arsenal | Sports-Games

 Soccer-Villarreal gain narrow edge in chaotic win over Arsenal

-Villarreal claimed a narrow advantage in their Europa League semi-final against Arsenal with a 2-1 home victory in the first leg on Thursday, although they will feel frustrated at letting the London club off the hook.
-First-half goals by Manu Trigueros and Raul Albiol put the Spanish club in command and it looked bleak for the visitors when Dani Ceballos was sent off just before the hour mark.
+Villarreal claimed a narrow advantage in their Europa League semi-final against Arsenal with a 2-1 home victory in the first leg on Thursday, although they might rue letting the London club off the hook.

+It looked like being a joyous night for Villarreal manager Unai Emery against the club that sacked him in 2019 as his side reached halftime with a 2-0 lead thanks to goals by Manu Trigueros and Raul Albiol.
+And when Arsenal had Dani Ceballos sent off just before the hour mark it looked bleak for the visitors.

 Arsenal were rocking and needed keeper Bernd Leno to avoid them slipping further behind but they were thrown a lifeline when Nicolas Pepe converted a 73rd-minute penalty.
 A chaotic game took another twist as Villarreal were also reduced to 10 men when former Tottenham Hotspur player Etienne Capoue received a second yellow card.

 Villarreal, coached by former Arsenal manager and Europe League specialist Unai Emery, maintained their 100% home record in the competition this season.
-But the tie remains delicately balanced ahead of next week's return in London.
+But it was a bittersweet night for the La Liga side with the tie delicately balanced ahead of next week's return.

+Emery won three successive Europa League titles with Sevilla between 2014 and 2016 and his Villarreal side have remained unbeaten in the competition this season.
+They enjoyed a dream start as defender Juan Foyth surged forward in the fifth minute and played in Samuel Chukwueze on the right.
+His ball in fell for Trigueros who lashed an unstoppable low drive into the bottom corner.

+CLOSE RANGE Veteran Albiol made it 2-0 on the half hour mark when a corner was flicked on and he arrived unmarked at the far post to volley high past Leno from close range.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)